gugucuquinha2/DJ_Classes_Mobile/README.md

     - The exercises are identified by "Exercise1", "Exercise2", etc... on the Hierarchy and are **disabled by default**;
     - To view the exercises/examples in action, enable the GameObject corresponding to the exercise/example you want (**you can do so in the Inspector window of that GameObject**);
     - Hit play;
+    - Extra: To preview in a smartphone (if applicable) enable the GameObject corresponding to the exercise/example you want and build to Android the desired scene;

 </br>**NOTE:** I ADVISE YOU TO ONLY ENABLE 1 EXERCISE/EXAMPLE AT A TIME, SO THEY DON'T OVERLAP AND CONFUSE YOU